woanjing/Happy-Birthday/README.txt

 # README for Remix: My Project #

-This is the README file for the Remix: My Project app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+This is the README file for the Happy-Birthday app.
+It's an app I created to surprise my mom on guessing what flower she will be receiving.

 The files in this folder contain everything you need to run your app: